reki2000/reversi/README.md

 # reversi
-A sample of a reversi game on terminal
+A Reversi game on a computer terminal.
+The player is the first, using BLACK pieces.

 # how to run
 ```